storacha/w3filecoin-infra/README.md

 ```
 ├── stacks      - sst and aws cdk code to deploy all the things
-└── service     - lambda & dynamoDB implementations for the filecoin pipeline
+└── api     - lambda & dynamoDB implementations for the filecoin pipeline
 ```

 To work on this codebase **you need**: